dedunu/tech/_posts/2020-05-18-postgres-12-pset-format-option.md

 ---
 layout: post
-title: PostgreSQL 12 - pset format option
+title: "PostgreSQL 12 - pset format option"
 ---

 Postgres 12 has introduced a new format in psql CLI.
 There are 9 types available.
 They are listed below.